stephentyrone/swift-floating-point/README.md

 }
 return Self(x.rounded(.up))
 ~~~
+This works because of the assumption that `Int` was wider than the significand; thus any value outside the range of `Int` is necessarily already an integer.

-That's already obviously more complicated than what we saw above, but the situation where `Int` is *smaller* than the significand of the floating-point type is *much* worse.
-In order to handle such cases correctly, you need to essentially re-implement all of the rounding logic.
+This is already obviously more complicated than what we saw in [1], but the situation where `Int` is *smaller* than the significand of the floating-point type is *much* worse.
+In order to handle such cases correctly, you need to re-implement all of the rounding logic; why bother having a rounding function in the standard library at all?